HPInc/cloud_deployment_scripts/docs/README-aws.md

 ### (Optional) Encrypting Secrets
 Secrets required as input to the Terraform scripts include Active Directory passwords, PCoIP registration key and the connector token.
 These secrets are stored in the local files terraform.tfvars and terraform.tfstate, and will also be uploaded as part of provisioning scripts to an AWS S3 bucket.
 Secrets may also show up in Terraform logs.

 The Terraform scripts are designed to support both plaintext and KMS-encrypted secrets.
 Plaintext secrets requires no extra steps, but will be stored in plaintext in the above mentioned locations.
-It is recommended that secrets are first encrypted before being entered into terraform.tfvars.
+It is recommended to encrypt the secrets in the terraform.tfvars file before deploying.
+Secrets can be encrypted manually first before being entered into terraform.tfvars, or they can be encrypted using a python script located under tools.

+#### Manual Encryption
 To encrypt secrets using the KMS CMK created above, follow the instructions here: https://docs.aws.amazon.com/cli/latest/reference/kms/encrypt.html.
 Base64 encode the ciphertext before copying and pasting it into terraform.tfvars.
 For example, execute the following command in a Linux shell to get the base64-encoded ciphertext:

 ```aws kms encrypt --key-id <cmk-id> --plaintext <secret> --output text --query CiphertextBlob```